santacsj/symbolicloader64/Devpad6502/README.md

 ## Syntax

-The syntax is the same as with the Symbolic Machine Code Loader, except ...
+The syntax is the same as the Symbolic Machine Code Loader, except ...

 - `;` is used for comments in Devpad 6502
 - `; .byte` a special comment to denote the line as byte input (and be formatted as such)